glouppe/info8010-deep-learning/lecture6.md

 ## Foundation models

-Taken to its extreme, transfer learning has led to the rise of .bold[foundation models] (DINOv2, SigLIP, CLIP, etc):
+Taken to its extreme, transfer learning has led to the rise of .bold[foundation models] (DINO, SigLIP, CLIP, etc):
 - Pre-train a single large model on .bold[internet-scale] data (billions of images, image-text pairs, or both).
 - The resulting representations are so general that they transfer to most downstream tasks with minimal or no adaptation.